ardok/ardok.github.io/sudoku/README.md

 ---
 * Generate table based on hard-coded data table (just pick at random index).
 * Save state into local storage.
 To load, just refresh the page or close your tab and open again.
 It will open up a modal asking whether you'd like to load from saved state.
+Safari private browsing does not support local storage, hence you could see that the save button is not there.
 As the modal closes, it will remove the state from local storage.
 * Timer.
 * Setting to enable validation as you type.